Skip to main content

 Was the water filter flushed?

 2. Repeat the process until water starts to flow at a steady pass and all the air is out of the water line.
-You may discard up to 4 gallons of water during this process.

 After flushing the water system, allow 24 hours for the refrigerator to cool and chill the water.
 Then, dispense enough water every week to maintain a fresh supply.

-Do more with fresh, filtered water
+Do more with fresh, filtered water.

 Our convenient water filters reduce contaminants to provide refreshing hydration and limitless inspiration—right from your refrigerator.
-To purchase an EveryDropTM water filter, visit your local retailer or visit EveryDrop online.
+To purchase an

 Home | Everydrop Water